tiroknee/lonely/README.md

-# 🕯️ Lonely Lantern
+# The Lonely Lantern Inn

 > _When heroes fall, legends rise._

-An ASCII game where you play as a bard accompanying heroes into cursed dungeons.
+An asciitorium-based game where you play as a bard accompanying heroes into cursed dungeons.
 Control both the hero's movement and your musical support in real-time dual-handed gameplay.

 ## About